krishnaclouds/krishnaclouds.github.io/README.md

 # Musings by Bala Krishna

-Personal blog and portfolio website built with Jekyll, hosted at [balakrishna.live](https://balakrishna.live).
+Personal blog and portfolio website built with Jekyll and Beautiful Jekyll theme, hosted at [balakrishna.live](https://balakrishna.live).

 ## Prerequisites